v-scornell/MD-100T00-Windows10/Instructions/Labs/0404-Administering Windows Client Using Remote Management.md

 11. On the **Tools** pane, select **PowerShell**.
 A remote PowerShell session is established to SEA-SVR1.

-12. In the PowerShell pane, type `Get-Service` and then press Enter.
+12. In the PowerShell pane, type `Get-Service` and then press **Enter**.
 SEA-SVR1 services are displayed.

 13. On the **Tools** pane, select **Remote Desktop**.
 On the **Navigating away closes PowerShell** box, select **Continue**.